top of page

 • preparation of the UKL-UPL Form and examination of the UKL-UPL Form.

-Every business and/or activity plan that impacts on the environment must have AMDAL, UKL-UPL, or SPPL.
-AMDAL must be obtained for every business plan and/or activity that significantly impacts the environment.
-Business and/or activity plans that are required to have AMDAL includes: (i) type of business plan and/or activity whose size/scale is obligatory for AMDAL; and/or (ii) types of business and/or activity plans where the business and/or activity location is carried out within and/or directly adjacent to a protected area.
+Every business and/or activity plan that impacts the environment must have AMDAL, UKL-UPL, or SPPL.
+In particular, AMDAL is required for a business plan and/or activity that will significantly impact the environment.
+Business and/or activity plans that are required to have AMDAL include: (i) type of business plans and/or activities whose size/scale is obligatory for AMDAL; and/or (ii) types of business and/or activity plans where the business and/or activity location is carried out within and/or directly adjacent to a protected area.

-Criteria for business and/or activities with important impact for the environment that must have AMDAL consists of:
+A criteria for businesses and/or activities that will have a notable impact on the environment is that they must have AMDAL that consists of:

 • land conversion and landscape conversion;